-Andrea said nothing.
 Leila almost kissed her cheek, stopping with her lips a scant space away.
-Andrea ached.

-Normally Andrea would have left then, but today she lingered for some reason, watching the dancer on one of the side stages.
-The girl looked distracted and Andrea thought she might be having a bad day, so she dug a few bills out of her wallet to tip her, and that's when she heard the voices.
+Normally Andrea would have left right away, but today she lingered for some reason, watching the dancer on one of the side stages.
+The girl looked distracted, and Andrea thought she might be having a bad day, so she dug a few bills out of her wallet to tip her.
+That's when she heard the voices:

 "Were you dancing for the freak again?"

 Andrea paused.
 She knew that voice; a dancer named Alexis.

 They were both behind the screen where the dancers stood when coming on and off the stage.
 The DJ was playing a song with a quiet intro, so their conversation was just barely audible.